-What are Google ads and how are these companies using them?
+What are search engine ads and how are these companies using them?

-Companies can create an ad on Google to promote their business and services.
-It appears at the top or bottom of the Google search results page, clearly identified by the ‘ad’ logo beside the website’s URL.
-The ad will come up based on how relevant it is to what someone searched for, how much the company bid to appear there and a few other factors too 1.
+Companies can create an ad on search engines to promote their business and services.
+It appears at the top or bottom of the search results page, clearly identified by the ‘ad’ logo beside the website’s URL.
+The ad will come up based on how relevant it is to what someone searched for, how much the company bid to appear there and a few other factors too Footnote 1.

 Let’s say you’ve just been in an accident.
 In all the confusion and shock, you may be in a hurry to find your insurer’s contact details.
 If you haven’t got them saved, it’s likely that you’ll head straight online to look for their number.

-If you searched something like ‘Aviva car insurance number’, one of these claims management companies could pay a marketing company to place a Google ad to appear at the top of the results page.
+If you searched something like ‘Aviva car insurance number’, one of these claims management companies could pay a marketing company to place an ad to appear at the top of the results page.